jorgenavarroortiz/linux-kernel-5.5-mptcp/README.md

  - Execute "patch -p1 < ../mptcp-vXXX.patch"

-# Kernel 5.5 with MPTCP support and WRR for Raspberry Pi 4
+# Kernel 5.5 with MPTCP support for Raspberry Pi 4

 Guide to install MPTCP with Linux kernel 5.5 for Raspberry Pi 4, Jorge Navarro-Ortiz (jorgenavarro@ugr.es), University of Granada, 2021.